Automate Commit Linting and Package Releases with GitHub Actions

 pnpm add -D husky

-# Active husky
+# Activate husky

 pnpm exec husky install

-# add hook (optionally use `pnpx` instead of `npx`)
+# Add hook (optionally use `pnpx` instead of `npx`)

-echo "npx --no -- commitlint --edit \$1" > ./husky/commit-msgRunning above code must create the follwing file .husky/commit-msg
+echo "npx --no -- commitlint --edit \$1" > ./husky/commit-msgRunning above code creates: .husky/_ and .husky/commit-msg

 npx --no -- commitlint --edit $1-

-Try commiting
+Try

 Optional: More Git Hooks